An official website of the United States government

 ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-U.S. marshals conducted the 1790 census following instructions found in "An Act providing for the enumeration of the Inhabitants of the United States," from March 1, 1790.
+U.S. marshals conducted the 1790 census following rules and directions established in "An Act providing for the enumeration of the Inhabitants of the United States," dated March 1, 1790.

 Top